anydotcrypto/docs.any.sender/README.md

 # any.sender

+**BETA**: Although any.sender is fast approaching production readiness it is currently only at v0.2.1 beta.
+Please only use with small funds and for non-critical transactions.

 ### Transactions made simple!

 The any.sender service is a simple and efficient way of sending transactions to Ethereum.